buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 1. **Connect your Discord in the course dashboard.** All the good stuff is going to be happening in a secret category in the Discord that you'll only have access to if you connect your Discord.
 2. **Connect your Ethereum wallet in the course dashboard.** If you don't have a wallet that can interact with dApps, you can just install Metamask for free right now.
 Without a wallet, you can't do the project!
 3. **Be sure to attend the kick-off**.
 If you miss it, no worries.
-It's not required to attend!
-The recording will be posted in Discord.
+It's not required!
+You'll get an email with the recording.
+I'll also post the recording in the Discord.

 🚀 This is going to be awesome